nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 enableToc: true
 ---

+Most of these are mine, but I have ~~stolen~~ adapted some of Ajay's notes.
+I'm not gonna tell you, you can guess.

 - 1 nanometer (nm) is equal to $1 \times 10^{-9}$ meters
 - **Nanotechnology**: study of how to produce and control very small structures, i.e. in the nano-scale
 	- The nanoscale is anything between the size of 1 to 100 nano-metres